-The Volkswagen plant in Chakan occupies a total area of over 2.3million square metres (575 Acres), with buildings covering about 115 thousand square metres, which means, the total premises is 2x1kilometres.
+The Volkswagen plant in Chakan occupies a total area of over 2.3 million square metres (572 acres), with buildings covering about 1,15,000 square metres.

-The Hon’ble Governor of Maharashtra His Excellency Shri.
-S. C. Jamir and Prof. Dr. Jochem Heizmann, officially inaugurated the new plant on March 31st, 2009 in the presence of nearly 500 international guests.
+The Honourable Governor of Maharashtra, His Excellency Shri.
+S. C. Jamir and Prof. Dr. Jochem Heizmann, officially inaugurated the new plant on March 31, 2009, in the presence of nearly 500 international guests.

 The facility uses futuristically designed state-of-the-art equipment.
-For example, the Body shop uses the Diode Laser Brazing (DLB) technology, whereas the Roof & Side Framer laser technology is used for welding the roof to the body of the car.
-The facility is also one of the few environment friendly manufacturing plants around the area.
-For Example, the Exhaust of the Paint shop is re-burnt and the resultant heat and energy is reused.
+For example, the body shop uses the Diode Laser Brazing (DLB) technology, whereas the Roof & Side Framer laser technology is used for welding the roof to the body of the car.
+The facility is also one of the few environment-friendly manufacturing plants around the area.
+For instance, the exhaust of the paint shop is re-burnt and the resultant heat and energy is reused.

 The Volkswagen plant can now be toured in person all year long.
 People can experience German engineering and witness its state-of-the-art facilities first-hand.
 If you wish to view the Volkswagen assembly line in person.